November 11 - Quebradas

 Rules: Sign in before the race and sign out when you finish.
 Make sure to sign out!
 If you don't sign out, you will be subject to the ultimate punishment.
 We don't know what that is yet and we don't want to find out so just sign out.
 When you sign in we'll give you the run down of using the Time Machine to get your finish time to log on the sign out sheet.
 Roads will be open to traffic and trails will have other users on them.
 Any vehicle on the course is not expecting to encounter a bike race on these roads so please stay to the right hand side of the road.
 Don't ride like an idiot.
 Be nice to other people.
 Ride within your abilities.
 You are responsible for your own safety, navigating the course, and addressing any mechanicals that may arise.
 You will need a gps device and the gps file.
 Last and most important have fun.

-Details: The final race of the 2023 Dusty Roadrunner series!
+Details: The final race of the 2024 Dusty Roadrunner series!
 This is a fun course, deep in the badlands between the Socorro bosque and the trinity site.
-Two course options, a long and a short.
+Three course options, a short, a long, and an XL.
+The XL is the course you want to do, if you think you can handle it.

 Course Description: